pvoelker/JBQQuizMe/BUILD.md

 ### Setup
 - An app must be created on 'App Store Connect' with the bundle ID set to ApplicationId
 - In XCode go to Settings.
 Select Accounts and add your 'Apple ID' account
+- Make sure to Download Manual Profiles to make sure the latest profiles are on the local machine

 ### Steps
 - This needs to be run on a MacOS system with Visual Studio for Mac installed
 - In the JBQQuizMeApp project file, make sure that '<CodesignKey>' is set to the distribution certificate in Keychain Access on the Mac build host
 - In the JBQQuizMeApp project file, make sure that '<CodesignProvision>' is set to the name of the codesign provision in the Apple Developer portal

-> dotnet publish -f net7.0-ios -c Release /p:CreatePackage=true
+> dotnet publish -f net7.0-ios -c Release

 - In Visual Studio for Mac:
 - Right click on 'JBQQuizMeApp' and select 'View Archives'